Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Functional Renormalization Group

 From a general perspective, the renormalization group can be viewed as summing up diagrams that are often referred to as forming the leading divergence. \cite{Yakovenko_1996} In particular if second order perturbation is used in the renormalization group calculation, the diagrams generated have the same topology as those of the parquet method discussed above.

-There is a subtlety though, the integration over the internal frequency and momentum are not the same as those of the parquet method.
-The difference depends on the different cutoff schemes being used, but the summation is never performed over the full range of frequency and momentum, instead it is done on a shell of energy range, and iteratively approaches the desired low energy or low temperature manifold.
+There is however a subtlety.
+The integration over the internal frequency and momentum are not the same as those of the parquet method.
+The difference depends on the different cutoff schemes being used, but the summation is never performed over the full range of frequency and momentum, instead it is done on a shell of the energy range, and iteratively approaches the desired low energy or low temperature manifold.

-It is long believed that the leading divergence of the 1-loop FRG and the parquet should be equivalent. \cite{Diekmann_Severin_2020,Solyom_1973,Zheleznyak_etal_1997} A recent proposal of multi-loop flow equation for the four-point vertex framework showed that the FRG flow consisting of successive one-loop calculations is equivalent to a solution of the parquet equations.
+It has long been believed that the leading divergences of the one-loop FRG and the parquet should be equivalent. \cite{Diekmann_Severin_2020,Solyom_1973,Zheleznyak_etal_1997} A recent proposal of a multi-loop flow equation for the four-point vertex framework showed that the FRG flow consisting of successive one-loop calculations is equivalent to a solution of the parquet equations.
 This further supports the idea of FRG as a possible alternative to solving the parquet equations.\cite{Kugler_vonDelft_2018a,Kugler_vonDelft_2018b}

 Given the same topology of the diagrams, one might expect that the leading divergence among these two methods should be the same even outside of the multi-loop setting.
-Therefore, for the purpose of looking for the instability from metal to ordered phase, these two approaches should be expected to give the same result.
-On the other hand, for the metal phase with no proximity to an instability, the results are not naively equivalent.
+Therefore, for the purpose of looking for the instability from metallic to ordered phase, these two approaches should be expected to give the same result.
+On the other hand, for the metallic phase with no proximity to an instability, the results are not naively equivalent.

-The clear advantage of functional renormalization group is the ease of numerical calculations.
+The clear advantage of the functional renormalization group is the ease of the numerical calculations.
 Unlike, the parquet or even the simplified dynamical vertex approximation, the functional renormalization group works directly on the full reducible vertex.
 The numerical solution does not involve solving self-consistent equations.
 It is given by the flow of the full vertex as the cutoff is lowered to the desired energy or temperature.
 The formulation is represented in term of ordinary differential equations.